 And you have me, R.D Francis, to thank for it . . . no, really . . .
 I think this one is Sam’s fault, since he came up with a “Rock ‘n’ Roll Week II” . . . but, well, I did pick Dennis Devine’s second direct-to-video feature, Dead Girls (1989), to review during that theme week.
-So that brings us to his newest, 30th directing effort, Camp Blood 8: Revelations.
+So that brings us to Mr. Divine’s newest, 30th directing effort, Camp Blood 8: Revelations.

 Yes, you heard me right: that’s not a parody title.
 There actually were seven Camp Blood films prior.
 So, strap on the popcorn bucket, as there’s lots to unpack.